wp-plugins/duracelltomi-google-tag-manager/readme.txt

 * the visitor moves between elements of a form (comment, contact, etc.)
 * the visitor clicks on a Facebook like/share (limited feature) or Twitter button
-* the visitor clicks on an outbound link (depecrated)
+* the visitor clicks on an outbound link (deprecated)
-* the visitor clicks on a download link (depecrated)
+* the visitor clicks on a download link (deprecated)
-* the visitor clicks on an email link (depecrated)
+* the visitor clicks on an email link (deprecated)

+= Media player events =

+(experimental)

+The plugin can track user interaction with your embeded media:

+* YouTube
+* Vimeo
+* Soundcloud

+It fires dataLayer events when a media player was being loaded on the page, when the media is being played, paused or stopped.
+It can fire dataLayer events when the user reaches 10, 20, 30, ..., 90, 100% of the media duration.

+Note: the plugin can only track media that was being embeded using the internal oEmbed feature of WordPress.
+No 3rd party embedding plugin is currently supported.

 = Scroll tracking =